By Vincenzo Villamena, CPA

-The recent tax reform brings new taxes for entrepreneurs with foreign businesses, including the transition tax on retained foreign earnings.
-The transition tax starts with the 2017 tax return.
-Therefore, business owners with retained earnings need to make payments and elections for the transition tax.
+The 2017 tax reform brought new taxes for entrepreneurs with foreign businesses, including the transition tax on retained foreign earnings.

 Updated June 5, 2017 with latest IRS guidance on due dates

-The new tax law takes away tax deferral on foreign earnings
+The 2017 tax law takes away tax deferral on foreign earnings

 Business owners with a non-US corporation could up to now defer US taxes on net income by leaving the money in the foreign business.
 The new tax law takes away this tax deferment on retained earnings.